iLuJack/NTU-grade-fetcher/readme.md

 The extension requires:
 - `activeTab`: For accessing the current tab
 - `storage`: For saving user preferences
-- `scripting`: For injecting content scripts

 ## Notes
 - Only works on the NTU grading portal
 - Requires appropriate portal access permissions
 - Uses Chrome's messaging system for communication
-- Supports data export and sharing capabilities
+- Supports data export to CSV format

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.